Banner image placeholder

 I am currently a 6th year PhD student in the Department of Psychology and Neuroscience at the University of Tennessee, Knoxville, working with Jeff Larsen and graduating in the summer of 2026.
 Before my graduate studies, I earned a BA in Psychology and certificate in Criminal Justice at the University of Wisconsin Madison, where I worked with Paula Niedenthal and Michael Koenigs.

-Generally, I am interested in exploring the complexity of human emotional experience and expression.
-More specifically, my research has primarily been focused on three areas of affective science.
+Generally, I am interested in exploring the complexity of emotional experience and expression.
+Much of works has been focused on understanding emotions in humans and human-human interactions.
+In emerging work, I am extending this research to better understand human-AI interactions.

 Abstract image of mixed emotions